 WHO CAN BENEFIT FROM SAORI

-- Individuals six years old to 102 with developmental disabilities, chronic or life threatening illnesses, or mental illness.
+Individuals of all ages with developmental disabilities, chronic or life threatening illnesses, or mental illness.

 WHAT IS UNIQUE ABOUT SAORI ARTS NYC?